December 20, 2019.

 Clothing and Footwear

-Clothing varies a bit each trip, but is more consistent than one might think.
+Clothing hasn't changed much from last year - and while it varies a bit each trip, it is more consistent than one might think.
 There are likely a couple reasons for this - first, the weather is unpredictable, so I always like to have both long-and-short pieces of clothing; second, I never end up changing clothes all that often on a trip - getting dirty is just part of the adventure.
 So, that said, here's what I bring:

 - A clean pair of underwear for every day.